 The devices support a low-power standby mode (STDBY) in which only part of the circuit is powered down.
-The internal reference and buffer is not powered down, and therefore, the device can be quickly powered up in 20 μs on exiting the STDBY mode.
+The internal reference and buffer is not powered down, and therefore, the devices can be quickly powered up in 20 μs on exiting the STDBY mode.
 When the device comes out of STDBY mode, the program registers are not reset to the default values.

 To enter STDBY mode, execute a valid write operation to the command register with a STDBY command of 8200h, as shown in Figure 77.
 The command is executed and the device enters STDBY mode on the next $\overline{\text{CS}}$ rising edge following this write operation.
 The device remains in STDBY mode if no valid conversion command (AUTO_RST or MAN_Ch_n) is executed and SDI remains low (refer to the Continued Operation in the Selected Mode section) during the subsequent data frames.
-When the device operates in STDBY mode the program register settings can be updated, as explained in Program Register Read/Write Operation section using 16 SCLK cycles.
-However, if the user provides complete 32 SCLK cycles, then the SDO line yields all 1's on the last 16 SCLK cycles because there is no ongoing conversion in STDBY mode.
+When the device operates in STDBY mode, the program register settings can be updated (as explained in the Program Register Read/Write Operation section) using 16 SCLK cycles.
+However, if 32 complete SCLK cycles are provided, then the device returns invalid data on the SDO line because there is no ongoing conversion in STDBY mode.
 The program register read operation can take place normally during this mode.